gbdev/pandocs/src/CGB_Registers.md

 address in VRAM will cause garbage to be copied.

 The four lower bits of this address will be ignored and treated as 0.
+The address specified by those registers is incremented by $10 for each block of $10 bytes transfered successfully.

 #### FF53–FF54 — HDMA3, HDMA4 (CGB Mode only): VRAM DMA destination (high, low) \[write-only\]

 These two registers specify the address within 8000-9FF0 to which the data will be copied.
 Only bits 12-4 are respected; others are ignored.
 The four lower bits of this address will be ignored and treated as 0.
+The address specified by those registers is incremented by $10 for each block of $10 bytes transfered successfully.

 #### FF55 — HDMA5 (CGB Mode only): VRAM DMA length/mode/start